camilagaretto/PROYECTO-FINAL-CTD/backend/Appkademy/README.md

 3) Connect to the database via terminal or using any db tool (such as MySQLWorkbench for example) and create an empty schema called "appkademy"

 4) Run AppkademyApplication class as a java application.

+# Swagger documentation:
+Swagger documentation can be found be accessing: localhost:8080/documentation